LivePersonInc/developer-center/pages/documents/RichMessaging/GettingStartedWithRichMessaging/Introduction.md

 sitesection: Documents
 categoryname: "Rich Messaging"
 documentname: Getting Started with Rich Messaging
-permalink: getting-started-with-rich-messaging-introduction-to-structured-content.html
+permalink: getting-started-with-rich-messaging-introduction.html
 root-link: true
 indicator: both
 ---

+Rich Messaging allows you to push something more rich and interactive than just plain text to *existing* messaging channels.
+This is achieved by using the LiveEngage Structured Content Framework.

+For a list of Rich Messaging capabilities for each channel, see the [Rich Messaging Channel Capabilities](getting-started-with-rich-messaging-channel-capabilities.html) table.

 ### What is Structured Content

 Most conversations involve plain text like what you are reading now.
-However, sometimes you may want to send content (images, buttons, maps, etc) to a consumer in a more clear, rich, and _structured_ format.
-This _structured content_ is persistent in the conversation history and customizable to suit various needs to promote specific content.
+However, sometimes you may want to send content (images, buttons, maps, quick replies, etc) to a consumer in a more rich, interactive, and _structured_ format.
+This is achieved with _structured content_ templates.

 ![Carousel](img/carousel.gif)

 For example, rather than sending an address to a location, you can send a picture of the location on a map that links out to a map application.

-In order to achieve this behavior, you must send information in a structured format that can be interpreted and rendered.
+In order to achieve this behavior, you must send information in a structured format that can be interpreted and rendered by LiveEngage.
 The most common format is JSON (Javascript Object Notation).

 So, rather than sending to a consumer the text `1234 Hollywood Boulevard, Los Angeles, CA`, you would send the address in JSON format like below: